Solomon, the wisest of men, cautioned: “The tongue has power over death and life” (Proverbs 18:21).

 “My God, guard my tongue from evil and my lips from speaking deceitfully.”
 (Berachot 17a)

-Hebrew has two words for ‘language': lashon and saphah.
+This prayer uses two different words for “language”: lashon and saphah.
 These two words, Rav Kook explained, correspond to two aspects of speech:

-Saphah, on the other hand, means ‘lip.’
-This is the external aspect of speech, how it is understood by others.
-This aspect is called saphah since the lips help form the sounds of speech outside the mouth.
+Saphah, on the other hand, literally means “lip.“ This refes to the external aspect of speech, how our words are understood by others.
+It is called saphah since the lips help form the sounds of speech outside the mouth.

-(Adapted from Ein Eyah vol. I p.
+(Adapted from Ein Eyah vol. I, p.
 81)